giancarlospadini/FatturaElettronicaToPDF/README.md

 # Getting Started

-Copy all your invoice files in folder `fatture_xml`.
+Copy all your invoice files in folder `/fatture_xml`.

 Run `python3 main.py` to create `MergedFE.pdf`.